 English 085, the first course in our developmental English sequence, engages under-prepared students in the intensive reading, writing, and critical thinking skills necessary for college success.
 Reading materials may include editorials, essays, memoirs, novels, and short stories.
 Emphasis will be on developing skills for reading comprehension and interpretation with the idea that close reading of a challenging text leads to critical thinking and analytical writing.
 Credits attempted for this course do not count toward the total credits required for graduation.

-Note: Students must pass ENG 095 with a grade of C- or better or earn appropriate scores on the English Placement Tests to register for ENG 101.
+Note: Students must pass ENG 085 with a grade of C- or better in order to register for ENG 095, the next course in the sequence.